crumpstrr33/covvvr/README.md

 This wraps around the private, vectorized `_function`/`_f` used by `vegas` so you don't have to worry about the proper `numpy` array shape

 ## Notes
-- By default, functions are integrated from 0 to 1.
+- By default, functions are integrated from 0 to 1 unless `quick_integrate` is used.